-Stephan Bauman's pursuit of justice led him to transition from a successful career in the Fortune 100 sector to Africa, where he directed relief and development programs for nearly a decade before returning to the United States to lead World Relief’s global operations.
+Stephan Bauman's pursuit of justice led him to transition from a successful career in the Fortune 100 sector to Africa, where he directed relief and development programs for nearly a decade before returning to the United States.
 Stephan holds degrees from Johns Hopkins University, Wheaton College and the University of Wisconsin.
 He is a poet, ordained minister, Certified Public Accountant and the author of Possible: A Blueprint for Changing How We Change the World.
-Stephan, Belinda, and their two sons, Joshua and Caleb, live near Washington, D.C., and, together, enjoy the woods, the arts and late night conversations with friends.
+Stephan, Belinda, and their two sons, Joshua and Caleb, and, together, enjoy the woods, the arts and late night conversations with friends.

 Matthew assists churches in understanding the complexities of immigration from a biblical perspective.
 He previously worked as a Board of Immigration Appeals accredited legal counselor at World Relief’s local office in DuPage County, Illinois and, before that, worked with World Relief Nicaragua.
 Matthew is the co-author, with Jenny Yang, of Welcoming the Stranger: Justice, Compassion & Truth in the Immigration Debate.
 He also serves as the Field Director for the Evangelical Immigration Table, a coalition of Christian organizations of which World Relief is a founding member.
 Matthew earned his bachelor’s degree from Wheaton College and a master’s degree from DePaul University’s School of Public Service.
 Originally from Neenah, Wisconsin, Matthew now lives in suburban Chicago.